XPD-Kasun/React-ScrollSense/docs/advanced.md

 Intersection observer is implemented internally by web browsers.
 So they perform better.
 Since they are implemented natively, browsers are optimized and process faster than javascript events.
 But the downside of this API is, it can't be used for continuous scroll detection.
 Intersection observer API use `thesholds` to mark cut-off points for intersection detection.
 Since they are discreet values, you can't achieve a continuous notification flow from an intersection observer.

 Scroll event implementation on the other hand, is capable of such continuous detection.
 But the downside is the performance.
 These events trigger in large numbers, and if you do some heavy processing inside them, it can make your app render sluggish.

+One notable difference between these two is, Intersection observer always calls your call back at least once when you connect your component to the interesection observer, while the Scroll event implementation only triggers the callback when you scroll the screen and when the component gets into the view or gets out from the view after it initially appeared.

 Fortunately, you can throttle the scroll events to increase the efficiency of the events.
 But throttling using a higher delay can lag your scroll animations.
 For smoother effects, you need to set the delay to a lower value.
 But again lower value means more events.
 So you need to try and find a suitable balance for throttling delay.